LogtalkDotOrg/logtalk-for-vscode/README.md

 ### VSCode notable usability issues

 VSCode provides a "Toggle Activate Breakpoints" button in the "Run and Debug" pane but doesn't generate an event that can be handled by extensions.
+Use instead the Logtalk icon in the top-right corner to toggle debugging.

 VSCode doesn't support disabling menu items that are not supported by language extensions (e.g., the "Run" menu "New Breakpoint" > "Triggered Breakpoint..." item).

 When the "Run and Debug" pane is closed, selecting the "Run" menu "New Breakpoint > Function Breakpoint..." item doesn't open the pane to show the new breakpoint text insertion box.

 VSCode triggers the "Go to Definition" computations if the cursor happens to be in the middle of some text when pressing the command (macOS) or control (Windows, Linux) keys to type any keyboard command shortcut without waiting for or requiring cursor movement.
-It also doesn't allow disabling this "feature" or using the command or control keys as a keyboard shortcut.
+It also doesn't allow disabling this "feature".
+This extension implements mitigation measures to avoid most accidental "Go to Definition" computations.

 ## Development